AxelBerres/mlunit/README.md

 mark_testphase -- If you choose to catch test output in order to put it into the jUnit XML, mark_testphase will prepend each output line with the source from whence it came.

+all_variations_skip -- When using parameter variations, single variations may be skipped using mlunit_skip_variation.
+In the face of skipped variations, mlUnit will not mark the test itself as skipped, because it assumes that meaningful testing still happened in the other variations.
+This is also the case if all variations are skipped.
+By setting all_variations_skip to true, mlUnit will mark the test itself as skipped, if all variations were skipped.
+In that case, any assert calls after the skipped mlunit_variation command will not run.

 For details of how to employ these parameters, see: